Khurram Khan Panni: Career

-Panni was elected to East Bengal Legislative Assembly but was unseated as he was underage, below 21.
+Panni was elected to Bengal Legislative Assembly in 1946 but was unseated as he was underage, below 25.
+Later he contested in the January 1948 by-election from Tangail against Abdul Hamid Khan Bhasani but his nomination was terminated as he hid his real age from the authority.

-Panni contested the April 1949 election from Tangail as a Muslim League candidate against former Muslim League politician Shamsul Huq.
+He contested the April 1949 election from the same area as a Muslim League candidate against former Muslim League politician Shamsul Huq.
 On 26 April 1949, he lost the election to Huq for representing Nagarpur, Mirzapur and Basail.

 In 1954, Panni lost the election to Sheikh Mujibur Rahman, candidate of the United Front.

 In 1962, Panni was elected to the East Pakistan Provincial Assembly and went on to become whip of the ruling party.

 In 1963, Panni was appointed the High Commissioner of Pakistan to Kenya.

 During Bangladesh Liberation war, Panni served as the ambassador of Pakistan to the Philippines in 1971.
 He declared allegiance to Bangladesh during the war along with two other Bengali Pakistan ambassadors, Abdul Momin and Abul Fateh.

 In 1974, Panni was appointed the ambassador of Bangladesh to Indonesia.
 He retired in 1975 and moved to Seattle, Washington, United States.